clustertech/cpfs-os/docs/design/31-dsg.md

 to 1, which is reflected as a configuration value of CPFS.
 This value can then be queried and updated using the CLI.
 Setting this configuration value changes the number of DS groups.
-Upon start-up and update, license is checked to ensure that the number of DS groups is valid, and the value is persisted to the data directory.
+Upon start-up and update, the value is persisted to the data directory.

 At first, a DS group is in the state "Creating", meaning that the group has not been fully connected before, and is waiting for servers